Leonard Bernstein: Personal life

-Bernstein married actress Felicia Montealegre on September 9, 1951.
+Bernstein married actress Felicia Montealegre-Cohn on September 9, 1951.
 They had three children: Jamie, Alexander, and Nina.
 The Bernstein family lived in New York City and Fairfield, Connecticut, and maintained a close-knit atmosphere surrounded by extended family and friends.
 The family owned a house in Redding, Connecticut, which they sold in 1964.
 Bernstein had a studio with a piano in each of his dwellings.
 The contents of his former studio at Fairfield, Connecticut are housed at the Indiana University Jacobs School of Music.

 Throughout his life, Bernstein had affairs with both men and women.
 In April 1943, he sought advice from Aaron Copland about living as a gay man in the public eye, a notion he brought up again in a letter to David Oppenheim in July of that year.
 In a private letter written after their marriage, Felicia acknowledged her husband's sexual orientation.
-She wrote him: "You are a homosexual and may never change – you don't admit to the possibility of a double life, but if your peace of mind, your health, your whole nervous system depend on a certain sexual pattern what can you do?"
+She wrote to him: "You are a homosexual and may never change – you don't admit to the possibility of a double life, but if your peace of mind, your health, your whole nervous system depend on a certain sexual pattern what can you do?"

 In 1976, Bernstein left Felicia for a period to live in Northern California with Tom Cothran, a music scholar who had assisted him on research for the Charles Eliot Norton Lectures that Bernstein delivered at Harvard.
 The following year, Felicia was diagnosed with lung cancer.
 Bernstein moved back in with her and cared for her until her death on June 16, 1978.

 Bernstein continued to have relationships with men until his death on October 14, 1990.

 When he was not composing and conducting, Bernstein enjoyed skiing, playing tennis, and engaging in all manner of word games, especially anagrams.